MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-faq.md

 ### Stopping debugging restarts the runtime

-Use **Detach All** to end debugging.
+Use **Detach All** to end debugging in place of **Stop Debugging**.

 ## Checking logs and history

 ### I applied a package, but it failed.
 How can I do further debugging to determine the failure?

-Details to access logs will be available in the Visual Studio output pane if there were failures, or if you mark the settings to download logs after every request.
+Link to download operation logs is available in the Visual Studio output pane.
+It is downloaded in case of failures, or if you enable the setting in **Tools> Options> Power Platform Tools**.

 ### How can I find out what packages are applied to my environment?

-Go to the Dataverse environment and check the OperationsHistory table to download the logs.
+Go to the Dataverse environment and check the **OperationsHistory** and **Packages** tables.

 ### My operation failed, and wasn't able to find sufficient information in the logs.
-How can I get a correlation id to provide to Microsoft Support?
+What information do I provide to Microsoft Support?

+The correlation id, client machine name and timestamp are required for Microsoft to investigate.
 The correlation id is in the Visual Studio output pane.
-The correlation id, client machine name and timestamp are required for Microsoft to investigate.
 Aditionally, a log file named VisualStudioD365Extension*.log is generated at a path similar to C:\Users\AppData\Roaming\Microsoft Corporation\Microsoft® Visual Studio®\16.11.32802.440\VisualStudioD365Extension-2022-08-12.log.

 ### How do I monitor and diagnose deployed code running in the unified environment?